Self-Adaptive Systems Artifacts and Model Problems

 The intent is for this site to be an extensible resource that will grow over time through contributions from the community.
 You can contribute your own exemplar using the supplied template.
 For more information about submitting ideas for model problems or example solutions contact an editor.
 Representatives of the SEAMS Steering Committee will then engage with you to have the information added to this site.

-Overview: This is a webserver system providing a simplified news site.
+A webserver system providing a simplified news site.
 The testing environment simulates the slash-dot effect which are periods of abnormally high traffic that overload the system.

 - Automated Traffic Routing Problem (ATRP) (accepted at SEAMS 2012)